How these AirPods competitors are plotting to take on Apple in 2020

 Rather than pursuing a broad audience, some companies are getting more specialized.

-Australia-based Nuheara has been straddling the line between earbuds and hearing aids for a few years now, but its latest IQBuds Max are a major overhaul, with both new hardware and software.
+Australia-based Nuheara has been straddling the line between earbuds and hearing aids for a few years now, but its latest IQbuds2 Max are a major overhaul, with both new hardware and software.
 Nuheara’s mobile app first runs a hearing assessment to identify frequency loss, then the earbuds equalize their sound to compensate.
 In addition to offering active noise cancellation, the trio of microphones on each earbud can focus on sound in front of the wearer while reducing the surrounding noise.

 Meanwhile, Helm Audio is aiming its earbuds at audiophiles with separate models for different musical tastes.
 For folks who want maximum bass, Helm’s TW Triple Driver appears to be the first set of truly wireless buds with three dynamic drivers, versus one or two on other earbuds.
 The dynamic drivers in an earbud or headphone act like miniature loudspeakers for converting electrical signals to sound waves, so having more of them allows each one to focus on a specific frequency range.
 But when Helm Audio CEO Eric Johnson found out that I was a jazz snob, he pointed me toward Helm’s $199 TW Electrostatic model, which claims to have the first electrostatic driver in a truly wireless earbud.
 These drivers tend to appear in high-end audiophile headphones and offer clearer sound in the mid-to-high frequencies.